1. Designing and Architecture

 View Points in Enterprise Architecture

-Any architect in the organization should create visualizations of views of structures and solutions, that are aligned with the interests and concerns of stakeholders given their role.
+Any architect in the organization should create visualizations of views of structures and solutions aligned with the interests and concerns of stakeholders given their role.
 These we call viewpoints.
 A Chief Financial Officer, Financial Manager, or Financial Controller is interested in and knows of completely other things than a Chief Information Officer, IT Manager, or IT auditor.
 Their viewpoints are completely different.
-If you do not take this into account as an architect they are bound not to make use of your visualized views to support their decision-making.
-So a question unanswered here is: why don't architects make use of viewpoints more often?
+If you do not consider this as an architect, they are bound not to use your visualized views to support their decision-making.
+So, a question unanswered here is: why don't architects use viewpoints more often?

 Every architect knows and has heard of business cases and investment pitches.
-It is the slides in these products that can be regarded as very important visualizations of views for a certain viewpoint of stakeholders.
+The slides in these products can be regarded as essential visualizations of views for stakeholders from a certain viewpoint.

-Business and IT architects could and should make more use of touchpoints in customer journeys and points in processes and systems when they create architecture and designs.
-Every client or employee will make use of business and IT services in a certain context.
-Optimizing the usage of services for certain positions the clients and employees will benefit everyone.
+Business and IT architects could and should use touchpoints in customer journeys and points in processes and systems when they create architecture and designs.
+Every client or employee will use business and IT services in a certain context.
+Optimizing the usage of services for certain positions, clients, and employees will benefit everyone.

-Website architects are making use of points and paths as in where visitors enter the website and what order of pages they surf.
-Being aware of points and paths and using them in your design will increase the architectural quality of whatever you design.
+Website architects use points and paths, as in where visitors enter the website and what order of pages they surf.
+Being aware of points and paths and using them in your design will increase the architectural quality of your design.

 A Few Questions to Ask Your Enterprise Architect

-If you work together with an enterprise architect it is always a good thing to ask him about the viewpoints he defined for the project and what visualizations of views he created for these viewpoints.
-And also what the requirements the stakeholders have uttered for which he has defined the viewpoints and how you can see in the visualized views how the architecture of the structure or solution addresses or complies with the requirements.
+If you work together with an enterprise architect, it is always a good thing to ask him about the viewpoints he defined for the project and what visualizations of views he created for these viewpoints.
+He also discussed the requirements the stakeholders have uttered, for which he has defined the viewpoints and how you can see in the visualized views how the architecture of the structure or solution addresses or complies with the requirements.

-Ask the architect if he/she could create a Visual Business Case or Pitch for the project, so it is easier to communicate concerns, issues, tradeoffs, and change orders to the stakeholders.
+Ask the architect if they could create a Visual Business Case or Pitch for the project, so it is easier to communicate concerns, issues, tradeoffs, and change orders to the stakeholders.
 Be sure to ask these questions about your enterprise architect.
-It will make you understand the enterprise architecture and it will focus on the enterprise architect you are working with.
-Note: If your project has been underway for a long time, it is always a good idea to check the original contract or design assignment, if what is said there, is still valid.
+It will help you understand enterprise architecture and focus on the enterprise architect you are working with.
+Note: If your project has been underway for a long time, it is always a good idea to check the original contract or design assignment if what is said there is still valid.